ThomasJohnstone8/4113-Assignment2/README.md

 Tailwind is a great tool for those with a good knowledge of CSS, a design in mind for a custom website and a medium-sized project.
 Whereas Bootstrap is good for beginners, quick projects and a pre-made library of simple components of a website.
 When it came time for me to choose, Bootstrap ticked all the boxes for me.

+A new addition from the second part of the assignment is the inplementation of a database.
+After narrowing dowwn my options I was left with two options MySQL or MongoDB

+MongoDB is a NoSQL database that uses document orientated formatting called BSON (binary JSON).
+Each document has different structures meaning that parts can be removed as well as added without complication with the other documents in the database.
+Additionally, MongoDB is a lot more beginner-friendly with its web approach and simple design which is one reason I chose it over MySQL.
+Another reason I chose MongoDB over MySQL is because data can be added from a flask form and it will create the database and make the record whereas MySQL needs to have a table already made for the location of the record.
 # Version Control

-Hello, Welcome to my repository for Tech Stack Assessment 1.
+Hello, Welcome to my repository for Tech Stack Assessment 2.

-Here is the link to my repsoitory: ()
+Here is the link to my repsoitory: (https://github.com/ThomasJohnstone8/4113-Assignment2)

 # Project Overview

 In this project, I aim to create a fully functioning website using HTML, CSS and JavaScript.
 In this website, I will include user registration and authentication.
 The user will be able to sign up, login and manage the account.
 Another feature I will add is the ability to upload a profile picture, update it and list their interests in the profile.
 I will add more, smaller features such as a drop-down menu to help navigate the website, an About Us page that gives the user insight to the website and its uses, a Contact Us page that gives the user options to contact us, user reviews so the user can leave reviews of the place, a simple homepage that directs the user in different directions and lastly, a search for AI tools section (product page).
 Furthermore, another goal of my website is to include a page where users can interact and collaborate.
 This is achieved by making posts and viewing previous posts.

+In the second half of the project, I aim to implement a MongoDB database to my website that collects user login, user registration, tool creation and more.

 # Installation Instuctions